For Physicians, Residents & Students

 Diplomas from the program indicate the Icahn School of Medicine at Mount

 Two day Consortium‐wide orientation for incoming house staff

 Electives at the Icahn School of Medicine at Mount Sinai are available

 Some Icahn School of Medicine at Mount Sinai Medical Residents & Fellows

 Q. How are the facilities?

 A. The hospital is modern and up‐to‐date with technology: state of the art MRI, PET Scanner, cardiac cath lab and endoscopy suite, advanced medical/surgical ICU, computerized medical information system.
 Full interventional Cardiology including PCI and EPS services.
-There is a brand new Emergency Department and Outpatient Dialysis Center.
+There are new Emergency Medicine and Outpatient Dialysis Centers.

 Q. This looks like a fancy neighborhood.
 Is there a diverse enough patient population?